zuplo/docs/docs/articles/dev-portal-supabase-auth.md

 Before we leave the Zuplo Portal, you’ll need to grab your Zuplo API key.
 This key is used to securely connect your Supabase Auth App with the Developer Portal.
-From the side nav, go to your Project Settings and then click on Zuplo API Keys.
+From the side nav, go to your Project Settings and then click **Zuplo API Keys**.
 Copy your API key.

 ![img](/media/supabase-auth/copy-key-updated.png)